LausMirus/LausMirus/README.md

   <img align="left" width="10%" src="./assets/knight.png">

+<h1>Greeting, I'm LausMirus.</h1>
-  ✨ just a ***[Graphite Artist](https://www.google.com/search?client=firefox-b-d&q=graphite+artist&sei=7096aduVBfSkvr0Pq57XSA)*** , exploring Linux and networking, still a beginner in coding, with every experiment revealing something new. ✨
+  ✨ Just a Graphite Artist, exploring Linux and networking, still a beginner in coding, with every experiment revealing something new. i am obsessed with Dark Academic and chess.
+Every day, I fight for my life trying to figure out what Linux is actually doing under the hood, and test my mental patience by playing Valorant with random brain-dead teammates.✨

 </p >